Learn the basics of classical music from the Kanagawa Philharmonic Orchestra

 Yokohama Next Concert 2024 collaborates with Chigasaki Junior High School

-- The Kanagawa Philharmonic Orchestra has cited music education for children as an important pillar of its activities.
-I heard that you have held a concert with a junior high school brass band in Yokohama.
-Finally, please tell us about that initiative.
+- The Kanagawa Philharmonic Orchestra has cited music education programs for children as an important pillar of its activities.
+I understand that you have held concerts with brass bands from junior high schools in Yokohama.
+Finally, please tell us about these efforts.

-Sakakibara 2023 ended with great success, performing with Yokohama Municipal Hodogaya Junior High School in Hodogaya Ward, where the Kanagawa Art Hall, which is the rehearsal venue and the designated manager of the Kanagawa Philharmonic Orchestra, is located.
-This year, the second time, we will collaborate with Yokohama Municipal Chigasaki Junior High School in Tsuzuki Ward.
-We were connected through the fact that our advisor, Mr. Asayama, is a director of the Yokohama Wind Orchestra Federation.
+Sakakibara 2023 ended with great success, with a performance with Yokohama Municipal Hodogaya Junior High School in Hodogaya Ward, where the Kanagawa Art Hall, the Kanagawa Philharmonic's rehearsal venue and designated manager, is located.
+This year, for the second time, we will collaborate with Yokohama Municipal Chigasaki Junior High School in Tsuzuki Ward.
+This connection was made through the fact that our advisor, Mr. Asuyama, is also a director of the Yokohama Wind Orchestra Federation.

-The three years of junior high school are an important period for human growth.
-If a child is going to be a musician in the future, I want them to have lots of hands-on experience with music by junior high school at the latest.
-Experience develops sensitivity and creativity, and is the foundation for growth.
-This is linked to Yokohama City's policy of providing music education that focuses on the "next generation."
-Yokohama City aims to improve the music culture of the entire region by nurturing the next generation of musicians and listeners.
-For this reason, we have received support from Yokohama City, and are sponsored by the Yokohama City Board of Education and the Yokohama Wind Orchestra Federation.
-We hope that this Yokohama Next Concert will expand the circle of music and increase the number of people who are familiar with music.
+The three years of junior high school are an important period for personal growth.
+If children plan to pursue a career in music in the future, I want them to have plenty of hands-on musical experiences by junior high school at the latest.
+Experiences develop sensitivity and creativity, and serve as a foundation for growth.
+This ties in with Yokohama City's policy of providing music education focused on the "next generation."
+By nurturing the next generation of musicians and listeners, Yokohama City aims to improve the musical culture of the entire region.
+For this reason, we have received support from the Yokohama City Board of Education and the Yokohama Wind Orchestra Association.
+We hope that this Yokohama Next Concert will expand the circle of music and increase the number of people who are interested in music.

-Sakakibara's "Yokohama Next Concert 2024 meets Tsuzuki Ward" will be held on September 23, 2024 in the main hall of Yokohama Minato Mirai Hall.
-Ryo Fukawa will be the host and liven up the event.
-In addition to being from Yokohama City, Fukawa is also a cousin of Yukino Fukawa, the principal trombonist of the Kanagawa Philharmonic Orchestra.
+Sakakibara 's "Yokohama Next Concert 2024 meets Tsuzuki Ward" will be held in the main hall of Yokohama Minato Mirai Hall on September 23, 2024.
+Ryo Fukawa will be the host, helping to liven up the event.
+Fukawa is not only a Yokohama native, but is also a cousin of Yukino Fukawa, principal trombonist of the Kanagawa Philharmonic Orchestra.
 Fukawa's friendliness and sense of security are what make him so appealing.

-The aforementioned Ishida will also participate as a violinist.
-Ishida himself understands the importance of being exposed to real music during impressionable years such as junior high school students.
-The conductor will be Kanade Yokoyama.
+The aforementioned Ishida will also be participating as a violinist.
+Ishida himself understands the importance of being exposed to real music during impressionable times such as junior high school.
+The conductor will be Yokoyama Kanade.

 Before the concert, we will hold two pre-concert workshops with the students.
-The first will be conducted by conductor Kana Yokoyama, and the second by the musicians.
-Last year's concert was a hot one, so I think this year will be just as exciting.
-I wonder what kind of chemical reaction will occur when junior high school students and the Kanagawa Philharmonic collaborate.
-I'm looking forward to this live performance.
+The first will be conducted by conductor Yokoyama Kanade, and the second by the musicians.
+Last year's concert was a rousing success, so we expect this year's will be just as exciting.
+What kind of chemistry will emerge when junior high school students and the Kanagawa Philharmonic Orchestra collaborate?
+We're looking forward to this live performance.

 Yokohama Next Concert 2024 meets Tsuzuki Ward Ticket sales: here